eisfabian/PACEtomo/README.md

 There are 3 ways to define targets:

-1. **Selecting targets by dragging the image and centring features of interest manually.**
+1. **Manually: Selecting targets by dragging the image and centring features of interest.**
 	- Inside the script, choose a *delaytime* for dragging the image before taking the next image.
 	- Set all other settings to *False*.
 	- Move the stage to your first target (tracking target), which should have enough contrast to be tracked confidently.